Our Academic Promise

 Utica College's commitment to liberal education dovetails with its historical mission of educating students for rewarding careers.
 Whether you are in a professionally focused major such as physical therapy, computer science, or economic crime investigation or in a more traditional liberal arts major such as biology, history, or philosophy, you will develop the intellectual skills that define a liberal education, while you also gain practical, career-focused experiences.

-In October 2002, Utica College's faculty adopted 10 goals which reflect the skills they consider critical to a liberal education.
-The 10 goals shape all aspects of the College's undergraduate programs, including:
+In 2013, Utica College's faculty adopted five intellectual skills which they consider critical to a liberal education.
+These skills are infused throughout all aspects of the College's undergraduate programs, including:

 Academic Majors- Focused programs of study leading to a degree.

-Utica College's faculty are developing ways to assess how well students have mastered the 10 goals.
-Our commitment to students is that they will have made significant and measurable progress towards these goals by the time they graduate.
+Utica College's faculty have developed ways to assess how well students have mastered the five skills.
+Our commitment to students is that they will have made significant and measurable progress towards mastering these skills by the time they graduate.